 5. Can Alexa Control a Nest Thermostat?

-Yes, you can use Amazon Alexa to control a Nest Thermostat.
+Yes, Amazon's Alexa is compatible with a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
 You can even operate a Nest Thermostat with Google Assistant.

-6. Does a Nest Thermostat Function Without Wi-Fi?
+6. Will My Nest Thermostat Work Without Wi-Fi?

 7. Are You Able to Lock a Nest Thermostat?

-• Press the Settings icon, scroll to the bottom and find Lock.
+• Select the Settings icon, scroll to the bottom and find Lock.

 • Enter a 4-digit pin number you can remember, and then enter it twice.

-• If locking in Heat or Cool mode, define your maximum and minimum temperature range and then press Lock at the bottom of the screen.
+• If locking in Heat or Cool mode, fine-tune your maximum and minimum temperature range and then tap Lock at the bottom of the screen.

 To unlock a Nest, open the settings and choose Unlock.
-After you've entered the 4-digit pin, your device will be unlocked.
+As soon as you've provided your 4-digit pin, your device will be unlocked.

 8. Adjusting a Nest Thermostat from Your Phone

-Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:
+Before you can control a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.